How to Sell Insurance on the Internet? 7 Proven Playbooks to Double Your Sales (and Reduce Your Service Headaches) – GloveBox

 If it’s a large TAM, you can afford to go deep on one specific product.

 The sweet spot is when you specialize in both the industry and the product.
 For example, selling cyber insurance to tech companies only.
 That’s a double niche and a huge advantage.
+You can also offer different insurance plans tailored to your niche, ensuring clients get the right coverage for their specific needs.

 It lets you build deeper trust with carriers and underwriters, partner with other agents who don’t touch your niche, and create messaging that lands.